cloudberrydb/cloudberrydb/src/backend/access/appendonly/README.md

 tuples back to a different segment file.
 Finally, the old segment file is deleted.
 This is like `VACUUM FULL` on heap tables: new index entries are created for every moved tuple.

+# Locking and snapshots

+Scans lock the table using the lockmode determined by normal PostgreSQL rules.
+A scan uses its snapshot to read the pg_aoseg table, and then proceeds to read the segfiles that were visible to the snapshot.

+When an insert or update needs a target segfile to insert rows to, it scans pg_aoseg table for a suitable segfile, and locks its pg_aoseg tuple, using heap_lock_tuple().
+This scan is made with a fresh catalog snapshot (formerly SnapshotNow).
+To make this scan and locking free from race conditions, it can be only performed by one segment at a time.
+For that, the backend holds the relation extension lock while scanning pg_aoseg for the target segment, but that lock is released as soon as the pg_aoseg tuple is locked.

+Vacuum truncation (to release space used by aborted tranactions) also scans pg_aoseg with a fresh catalog snapshot, and holds the relation extension lock.
+It skips over tuples that are locked, to not interfere with inserters.

+Vacuum compaction locks both the segfile being compacted, and the insertion target segment where the surviving rows are copied, the same way that an insertion does.

+Vacuum drop phase, to recycle segments that have been compacted, checks the xmin of each AWAITING_DROP segment.
+If it's visible to everyone, the segfile is recycled.
+It uses the relation extension lock to protect the scan over pg_aoseg.